jdelrue/info_grid/docs/tf_farming/concepts/what_does_a_cooperative_do.md

 - Project done & closed from out of Cooperatives perspective

-### 3. Tech Farmer wants to buy nodes for managed capacity
+### Option 3.
+Tech Farmer wants to buy nodes for managed capacity

 - Only cooperatives who have an agreement with GIG can provide this service.
 - see Investor Only Model till shipment of node.